 Well, it isn’t by dangling a carrot in front of people’s faces, nor is it by threatening punishments and sanctions.
 The harm of incentives and disincentives has already been demonstrated to outweigh the good.
 There is no nastier or more misused disincentive in the arsenal of a manager than bad scheduling.
 Too often, employees suffer at the hands of an unrealistic schedule; bad schedules create bad social contracts.
 No-one can be motivated by a schedule in which they have no belief or even any ownership, and teams often have to take toxic measures to meet unrealistic schedules, which is absolutely counterproductive.
 Yet, as obvious as these things are, the bad practices don’t go away.

-This is the enduring crisis in project management.
+This is the enduring crisis in project management software.
 Outdated, conventional project management is unrealistic, incomplete, antisocial and utterly un-motivating.
 When it is applied, it stifles productivity and innovation in companies, and there is nothing for anyone to gain from continuing down this road.
 Nevertheless, management and their teams remain locked in a stalemate as they remain locked in the old ways.

 This is where the social project management movement comes in.
 It is a growing effort to fix the issues of traditional management, standing on the significant shoulders of pioneers of social design; those who drove innovation for platforms like Twitter, Facebook and Wikipedia.
 These people are shedding light on the fact that project life can be made more efficient and more effective by making it more fun.